yacosta738/blastkode/content/authors/yuniel-acosta.md

           end_date: 2017-12-31
           location: Desoft, Ciego de Ávila, Ciego de Ávila
           main_activities: >-
-            * Website interfaces built with HTML, CSS, JavaScript
+            * Developed websites interfaces built with HTML, CSS, JavaScript.

-            * Code developed and maintained for internal and client websites that mainly use HTML, CSS, Sass, JavaScript, Typescript, Angular and Vuejs
+            * Developed and fixed issues and mistakes for internal and client websites that mainly use HTML, CSS, JavaScript, Typescript, Angular and Vuejs.

-            * Sites manually tested on multiple browsers and mobile devices to ensure cross-browser compatibility and responsiveness
+            * Manually tested sites in various browsers and mobile devices to ensure cross-browser compatibility and responsiveness.
   - experience:
       title: Educational
       items: